-This article is a no-fluff and no-nonsense list of practical things you can do when your traffic drops because of current events.
-Although the current concern for a lot of people is the coronavirus pandemic, these tips can also apply to any season or reason that causes a dip in your blog traffic.
+This article is a no-fluff and no-nonsense list of practical things you can do when your traffic drops because of current events or algorithm changes,

 Be sure to pin this post for later!